RedEchidnaUK/AutoShutdownSchedule/README.md

 If any machine is stopped but not deallocated (it will still incur charges), will it be deallocated.
 Regardless of tags.
 Setting Deallocate to 'False' prevents this.

-This runbook do only handle RM virtual machines and not classic.
+This runbook only handles RM virtual machines and not classic.

 ## Tag-based Power Schedules
 If our goal is to manage the times that our virtual machines are shut down and powered on, we need a way to define this schedule.
 For example, perhaps we want to shut down our VMs after close of business and have them start up before people arrive in the office in the morning.
 But we also might want them shut down all weekend, not just at night.
 And what about holidays?
 Clearly, we also need an approach that allows some flexibility to get granular with scheduling.

 The first thing we might think to use is a runbook schedule, which Azure already provides out of the box.
 In essence, we can configure a runbook to run hourly or daily and do a task like shutting down VMs.
 But as just discussed, what if you have multiple schedules for different VMs?
 And that’s for shutting down – what about starting them again?
 Do you use multiple runbooks following multiple schedules?
 This starts to get confusing and awkward to manage.
-Unfortunately most of the existing examples I came across followed this kind of approach.
+Unfortunately, most of the existing examples I came across followed this kind of approach.

 When you think about it, the power schedule applies to the resource, not to the runbook.
 The alternative approach used by the runbook solution here described is to tag a VM with a schedule, so that the mechanism used to stop and start VMs is transparent – it just happens when you declare that it should.
 If you’re especially nerdy when it comes to programming, you might recognize this as a declarative rather than imperative approach.
 It doesn’t use PowerShell Desired State Configuration (yet?), but is in the same spirit.

-So what does it look like?
+So, what does it look like?
 We simply apply a tag to a virtual machine or an Azure resource group that contains VMs.
 This tag is a simple string that describes the times the VM should be shut down.

 ![Result](images/TagExample.png)